pattonsgirl/CEG2350/docs/index.md

 ### Assignment \ Quiz \ Exam Policy:

 Students are responsible for keeping up with due dates.
-Specific dates are given in the Dropbox and Quizzes & Exams sections of Pilot.
+Specific dates are given in the Dropbox and Quizzes & Exams sections of Pilot. **No late work will be accepted**.
+If you need to request an extension due to personal circumstance, you may make a request to the course instructor.

 URLs to lab work must be submitted via the Dropbox on Pilot.
 Be sure insert your link into the text field and then click submit.
 If you do not receive an email confirmation, then your work was not properly submitted.
 Be sure to allow enough time to submit your work before the Dropbox closes.
 Personal computer issues/loss of data/not allowing enough upload time are not valid justifications to merit an extension of the deadline.

 Exams will be given in person.
 Quizzes will be available online and may be taken outside of class.
 Dates for both will be announced with ample time.
 If the student requires any change / extension they are responsible for notifying the instructor as soon as possible.

-Approximately every two weeks, the instructor and / or teaching assistants will connect to your AWS lab environment to check that you are making progress towards the work stated in the lab instructions.
-If your lab environment lacks evidence of such progress, it will result in a meeting with the instructor to determine an appropriate plan of action [see Grading](#grading).

-### Late Policy:

-No late work will be accepted for this course.

-Exams and quizzes will only be open for the time frame specified.

 ### Lab Redo Policy: